QAnon’s Madness Is Turning Canadians Into Potential Assassins

 He was conservative, one friend told me, but not radical. (“Everybody here said, ‘Oh if I saw Justin [Trudeau], I’d sure tell him something,’” Hurren’s friend and local radio host Bill Gade told me.
 “Sure, we’ve all said that, but this is a totally different deal.”)
 In an essay Hurren published to his Facebook page in 2015, he makes a pitch for recognizing Canada as both a society of immigrants and Indigenous peoples.
 Earlier this year, he joined a manhunt to track down two teenagers, one of whom had a collection of Nazi memorabilia, who embarked on a killing spree through the remote Canadian north.
 Nobody has pointed to any signs of radicalization, although he seemed to have a longstanding interest in conspiracy theories — a personal website he created in 2003 recommended readers check out Alex Jones’ InfoWars and David Icke’s personal webpage.
 He embedded GIFs of Bill Gates sprouting horns and transforming into the devil.
 That, however, was nearly two decades ago.
 “I’ve never heard that type of stuff from Corey, more than you’d hear from any normal person just unhappy with the government and all those people in the east,” Gade told me.
 Even a fellow QAnon adherent who knew Hurren and his family said he never pegged the sausage-maker as a fellow traveller.

 He posted the white rabbit meme on his Instagram on March 27, just weeks after having to shut his business due to the lockdown restrictions.
 “Lots of coincidences in all these ‘Q’ posts,” he wrote, wondering “how this all relates to the Corona virus/COVID-19 situation.”
-On Instagram, he began following a number of survivalist and ring-wing meme pages from both the United States and Canada.
+On Instagram, he began following a number of survivalist and right-wing meme pages from both the United States and Canada.
 A common thread through many are memes of Hilary Clinton, promising to kill her critics and make it look like an accident or suicide.
 Hurren’s post references two such conspiracies.

 Hurren isn’t the only victim of QAnon poisoning in Canada’s lockdown era.